necx-org/nodes/poisson-distribution/index.md

 A radioactive isotope decays with a unique, characteristic time.
 This is conceptualzied by a stochastic process.
 That is, the exact time any particular atom decays cannon be known.
 Therefore, a probablilty distribution is used to describe the behavior of radioactive decay.

 ## Poisson distribution
-The statistical distribution applied to describe decay is the poisson distribution.
+The statistical distribution applied to describe decay is the Poisson distribution.
 If the average number of decays in a period of time is defined as

 $$\mu \equiv \lambda \Delta t$$